An argument for the aesthetic quality of the ensemble: special design guidelines are required for DC's avenues

 It challenges convention but the ordinariness of the design--extraordinary only because of its absolute discordance-- fails to support its challenge to a more conventional approach that is more appropriate to its location within the urban ensemble that is Connecticut Avenue and the Chevy Chase neighborhood.

-Over the decades this has resulted in a large number of buildings, commercial and residential, designed to accentuate the triangular shape of the lot.
+Over the decades this has resulted in a large number of buildings, commercial and residential, designed to accentuate the triangular shape of their lot.

 This is a phenomenon not unique to DC.